StephanStu/My-Message-Passing-Cheatsheet/README.md

 # My-Message-Passing-Cheatsheet
-This repository contains simple client-server applications that illustrate how one can work with REST-APis and gRPC to make microservices communicate with each other.
+This repository contains simple client-server applications that illustrate how one can work with REST-APIs and gRPC to make microservices communicate with each other.

 The RESTful server implemented in *app.py* responds at the endpoint */health* and returns the number of calls to the primary endpoint.
 If the primary endpoint has been called previously, the status is considered ok, otherwise the server is waiting.